MrPrattASH/Game_Design_In_Construct_3/module_3_flapping_bird_booleans/README.md

 1. In the *Background* code group, add a new action to the "EveryTick" condition.

+Note, "x" or "multiplication" is denoted by an "*" in code.
+So, 3x7 = 21, on a computer, would be written as 3*7 = 21

 > Condition: EveryTick
 >
 > Action: Set FoodSprite.X to FoodSprite.X - SCROLLSPEED * dt